 You cannot know what motivates and inspires each and every one of your participants, but you can have a general idea and focus.
 So, how do you find out more about your audience?

 Interaction, of course!
 Any webinar software package worth using will include the following:

-In one of our recent webinars, we sent out a post webinar survey to our entire audience asking which days and times they consider best for attending webinars.
+In one of our recent webinars, we sent out a post-webinar survey to our entire audience asking which days and times they consider best for attending webinars.
 Results showed that a good time to hold a webinar is 10 AM PT/1 PM ET on either Wednesday or Thursday.
-That gets West and East Coast people an hour after start of business, or an hour after lunch time.
+That gets West and East Coast people an hour after the start of business, or an hour after lunchtime.